Professional Licensure and Certification Disclosures

 Health Information Management

-In Washington and all other states and territories in the nation, an educational degree or certification is preferred to work in HIM and Medical Billing/Coding fields.
+In Washington and all other states and territories in the nation, an educational degree or certification is preferred to work in Health Information Management (HIM) and Medical Billing/Coding fields.
 Although not required, the national certification CPC with AAPC or AHIMA CCA and/or CCS is highly recommended.
 Clark College HIM program is not currently accredited with CAHIIM for the RHIT or RHIA certification from AHIMA.

 Emergency Medical Services